Please click on Programs, above, for information on the program for our next meeting.

-Members are encouraged to come early to help set up and to take advantage of discussions with fellow woodturners regarding the craft as well as to stay after the meeting to help clean up and put equipment away.
+Members are encouraged to come early to take advantage of discussions with fellow woodturners regarding the craft as well as to stick around for awhile after the meeting to help clean up and put equipment away.
 We will usually have fresh coffee and donuts available.

-Special events held instead of or in addition to a monthly meeting are well advertised at regular meetings, in the newsletter, and in advance on the web site.
+Special events held instead of or in addition to a monthly meeting are well advertised at regular meetings, in the newsletter, by special e-mail messages to the membership, and in advance on the web site.
 Special meetings may include picnics, potlucks, and public woodturning demonstrations.

 Show and Tell

 Members are encouraged to bring items to show and discuss in which other members may have an interest.
 Normally this is a woodturning, however it could be a tool, a jig, or anything else pertaining to woodturning.
 Turnings do not have to be a member’s best work or a finished piece.
+Even projects which didn’t work are good to bring as we can all learn from them.
 If in doubt, bring it – share it.

 Following Show and Tell, we have a short business meeting where we have officer reports, announcements, and other information of interest to the membership.